adastra42/portfolio/docs/01-email-triage-routing.md

 # Email Triage & Routing Agent

-> An LLM classifier sitting on a shared support mailbox that decides who actually owns each incoming request and forwards it there — removing a manual handoff that accounted for ~92% of the queue.
+> An LLM classifier sitting on a shared support mailbox that decides who owns each incoming request and forwards it there — removing a manual handoff that accounted for ~92% of the queue.

 | | |
 |---|---|